-S&W M&P Shield EZ .380 Pistol Disassembly and Cleaning
+S&W M&P Shield EZ .380 Pistol Disassembly, Cleaning and Lubrication

 If this is the first time you are going to take down (field strip) your .380 Shield EZ, never fear!
 You will soon see how easy it is to accomplish and you do not need any tools.
 This firearm is well-designed so anyone can easily maintain their firearm.